Ring-Necked Shrimp (Macrobrachium assamense)

 Females carry roughly 20-30 eggs under the abdomen for around 2-3 weeks.
 She fans them constantly to keep them oxygenated and clean.
 Unlike many aquatic invertebrates, Neocaridina davidi do not pass through a free-swimming larval stage.
 Babies hatch as miniature shrimp, which makes them much easier to raise than marine species.

 Baby shrimp need biofilm, powdered shrimp food and dense cover.
 Mosses are especially useful because they trap microorganisms and protect young shrimp from fish.
 If shrimplets disappear, the usual causes are predation, unstable water or over-cleaning.
-People searching for freshwater shrimp that don't breed should note that Blue Marys are not in that category; they breed readily when settled.
+Unlike some harder-to-breed invertebrates, Blue Marys reproduce readily once a colony is settled, so patience and stable water are usually all that is needed.

 To keep the line looking blue, cull selectively for colour depth and avoid mixing Blue Mary with other Neocaridina morphs.
 Mixed colonies may still be healthy and attractive, but offspring can revert toward wild-type or produce inconsistent shades over time.